 A customer might accidentally engage in friendly fraud just because the billing descriptor isn’t easily recognized.
-When consumers look at their credit card statement, will they be able to easily identify your business by the name that’s listed?
+When consumers look at their credit card statements, will they be able to easily identify your business by the name that’s listed?

 Get professional help

 Implementing these DIY prevention tips will reduce certain types of chargebacks.
-DIY efforts are usually able to successfully address the “low hanging fruit,” the easily preventable chargebacks caused by obvious mistakes and mismanagement.
+DIY efforts are usually able to successfully address the “low-hanging fruit,” the easily preventable chargebacks caused by obvious mistakes and mismanagement.
 However, most types of chargebacks are only minimized with intensive management efforts that surpass DIY tactics.
 Rather than spend the resources to try educating an in-house chargeback specialist, it is far more efficient to outsource the task.

 Verify the phone number and transaction information.

 Prior to shipping your products, call the phone number provided by the customer and verify the transaction information.
-Criminals may be unable to verify such information, because in their haste to max out the credit line before the fraud is discovered, they often order at random and do not keep records.
+Criminals may be unable to verify such information because in their haste to max out the credit line before the fraud is discovered, they often order at random and do not keep records.

 Examine priority shipment requests.